The ESG Initiative at the Wharton School

 WIVA students connected a gaming startup addressing youth mental health to crowdfunding platform

-Students at Wharton Impact Venture Associates (WIVA), an experiential investing program at the Wharton School, are excited to connect SuperBetter to the crowdfunding platform Republic for a potential impact investment.
-SuperBetter is a science-backed mental health startup addressing mental health challenges for youth.
+Students at Wharton Impact Venture Associates (WIVA), an experiential investing program at the Wharton School, researched SuperBetter, a science-backed mental health startup addressing mental health challenges for youth.
+Impressed by its potential impact, they connected the company to the crowdfunding platform Republic.

 The U.S. is facing a youth mental health crisis, the scale of which is alarming.
 According to a CDC study in 2018-19, 15% of children aged 12 – 17 years old had a major depressive episode, 37% had persistent feelings of sadness, and nearly 20% seriously considered suicide, and the COVID-19 pandemic exacerbated these issues.